ionic-team/stencil-site/src/docs-md/community/add-ons.md

 ### Options

-Saass options can be passed to the plugin within `stencil.config.js`, which are used directly by node-sass.
+Sass options can be passed to the plugin within `stencil.config.js`, which are used directly by node-sass.
 Please reference the [node-sass documentation](https://www.npmjs.com/package/node-sass) for all available options.

 ```
 exports.config = {